ejolly/svelteturk/README.md

 2. Install [entr](http://eradman.com/entrproject/) `brew install entr` on macOS
 3. Bootstrap electron-forge starter `npx create-electron-app svelte-turk`
 4. Install dependencies and devDependencies: `cd svelte-turk && npm install --save-dev electron-reload eslint eslint-config-airbnb eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-react eslint-plugin-svelte3 prettier rollup rollup-plugin-livereload rollup-plugin-postcss rollup-plugin-node-resolve rollup-plugin-svelte rollup-plugin-terser rollup-plugin-commonjs svelte concurrently bulma bulma-toast node-sass`
-5. Launch the app with `npm start`
+5. Launch the app with `npm run start`

 ### Note on hot-reloading

-`electron-reload` is configured to just watch the renderer directory (i.e. Svelte) and will auto-refresh to any changes made to the svelte code. `entr` is used to restart the entire electron server on any changes to the `main.js` file which is the main electron process ("server")
+`electron-reload` is configured to just watch the renderer directory (i.e. Svelte) and will auto-refresh to any changes made to the svelte code. `entr` is used to restart the entire electron server on any changes to the `main.js` file which is the main electron process ("server").

+If you encounter issues in which changes to the front-end svelte code are not updating the app it's likely because you have an orphaned rollup process running in the background.
+Just use your favorite method (e.g. `ps aux | grep rollup`, `procs`, etc) to find it and kill it and then relaunch the app.